mrethana/twitter_news_sentiment_analysis_stock_price_prediction/README.md

 ### Feature Importances

-Although the models were overfit we did gain some interesting insights from the feature importances of our Adaptive Boosting Model
+Although the models were overfit we did gain some interesting insights from the feature importances of our Adaptive Boosting Model.

 #### 1. All Features Included